 THE COMMUNITY SHARES UNIT (CSU) STANDARD MARK NUDC-T’s wind turbine scheme has been awarded a CSU standard mark.
 This means the business model, level of community engagement, governance and the share offer document have all been assessed against strict standard criteria.
 The award means that a licensed CSU practitioner has determined that the society’s plans are specific, measurable, achievable, realistic and timely.

 WHEN WILL BUILDING START?
-Construction is planned to start in Autumn 2018 and it is expected that electricity generation will start in August 2019.
+Construction is planned to start in early 2019 and it is expected that electricity generation will start in August 2019.

 WHEN WILL FUNDS BE AVAILABLE FOR COMMUNITY BENEFIT?
 The total revenue over 22 years is forecast to have an overall surplus of over £2.33m available for community benefit and investment in the community.
 The annual surplus, which will take a few years to become available, will be gifted each year to North Uist Development Company (NUDC) to develop local projects and activities and create a Community Benefit Fund.
 The process of disbursement of this fund will be determined by further Community Consultation prior to the surplus being generated.

 ARE COMMUNITY SHARES REGULATED BY THE FINANCIAL CONDUCT AUTHORITY (FCA)?
 No. Community Benefit Societies are registered by the FCA but societies are exempt from regulation, under FSMA 2000, for the issue of withdrawable shares.

 However, societies carry a responsibility for stringent self-regulation and there is a code of conduct for community share offers carrying the Standard Mark that includes a public right of complaint that is overseen by the Community Shares Unit.